Skip to content

 Conference ID

-There is increased awareness that the optimal treatment of patients with inflammatory bowel disease (IBD) requires a multidisciplinary approach, involving not only many medical specialties, but also many levels of care – primary care physicians, physician assistants, pharmacists, nurse practitioners, nurses, stoma specialists and dieticians, as well as the active involvement of the patients themselves and their families.
-While specialized IBD conferences for physicians abound, conference intended specifically for other professionals are lacking.
+There is increased awareness that the optimal treatment of patients with inflammatory bowel disease (IBD) requires a multidisciplinary approach involving not only many medical specialties but also many levels of care – primary care physicians, physician assistants, pharmacists, nurse practitioners, nurses, stoma specialists and dieticians, as well as the active involvement of the patients themselves and their families.
+While specialized IBD conferences for physicians abound, conferences intended specifically for other professionals are lacking.

 Our goal is to provide the most up-to-date information in the clinical, multidisciplinary care of patients with IBD.
-This program is structured in a clinical case format so as to provide relevant and practical information.
-Our faculty is composed of expert specialists, both physicians and advance practice clinicians in all key areas of IBD care.
+This program is structured in a clinical case format to provide relevant and practical information.
+Our faculty is composed of expert specialists, both physicians and advanced practice clinicians, in all key areas of IBD care.

 Audience